+This is going to be my dinner tonight.
 This dish is traditionally made with lamb, but as I’m not fond of American lamb (too strong for me), I now make this with beef.
 This was a dish we ate often when I lived in Iran as a child.
 Iranian lamb is processed under a year of age, and is thus not strong at all, so I could eat this curry made with lamb when we lived there.
 But not once we got back to the States, where lamb is processed much older. 😦 This dish is quite simple to throw together and must simply simmer awhile for the flavors to develop.
-Traditionally served over wonderful, nutty, aromatic Iranian rice (similar to basmati, but even better!), but on Atkins we have to avoid the rice.
-Instead, serve it over a bed of grated cauliflower that has been lightly steamed.
+Traditionally served over wonderful, nutty, aromatic Iranian rice (similar to basmati, but even better!).
+On Atkins we have to avoid the rice, so instead, serve this curry over a bed of grated cauliflower that has been lightly steamed 4 minutes.
 Bananas (only for people on Maintenance) seared in butter are GREAT eaten with this particular curry!
-This is quite different from Indian curries, actually.
+This is actually quite different from Indian curries, so I hope you like it.
 This recipe as written is Induction friendly.
-Sometimes dried pitted prunes or raisins (if you are to the fruits rung of OWL only) and some walnuts are added to Iranian curries.
+Sometimes dried pitted prunes or a few snipped raisins (if you are to the fruits rung of OWL only) and some walnuts are added to Iranian curries, so have fun with those variations.

 1 1/2 lb. slivered lamb, lean beef chuck or sirloin